q2srw77/Central-API/README.md

 # Migration Status

 Migration Status can be used after the migration job has been sent to confirm it completed successfully.
 This only check the last migration jon that was run.

+# Block SHA256 Hash on all Tenants

+This will go through all Sophos Central Tenants and add the SHA256 to the Blocked Items under Global Settings

+-Enter the SHA256 that you want to block
+-Enter the Comment for the Blocked Item.

+The Sleep Timer might need to be adjusted for larger tenant lists.

 ```
 This script isn't supported by Sophos Support
 ```